rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 : Data publisher (Carol)

 Victim
-: Ranking of documents
+: Ranking of documents <span class="comment" data-author="RV">This should be a party though</span>

 Impact
-: Carol's grocery store page is ranked higher
+: Carol's page is ranked higher

 Difficulty
 : Medium